Gephardt was the representative for Missouri’s 3rd congressional district and was a Democrat. He served from 1977 to 2004.

 On Sep.
 28, 1997, the House Committee on Standards of Official Conduct investigated Gephardt for inadequate financial disclosure on a series of land sales and financial agreements regarding property purchased and exchanged in North Carolina.
 The committee dismissed the complaint.

 |Sep.
 28, 1997||House Committee on Standards of Official Conduct dismissed complaint|

-Each dot in the chart below was a member of the House of Representatives in 2004.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Gephardt is shown as a purple triangle. (analysis methodology)
+Gephardt is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2004 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 5110 (103rd): Uruguay Round Agreements Act